 Getting the right medical treatment for these health problems can help you to start achieving erections again.
-However, you may also be prescribed medication for your ED, such as Sildenafil (Viagra) or Tadalafil (Cialis).
+However, you may also be prescribed medication for your ED, such as generic unbranded Sildenafil, branded Viagra, or Tadalafil (branded as Cialis).

 A healthy lifestyle that keeps your body in the best condition will give you the best chance of enjoying satisfying erections.
 On the other hand, there are certain lifestyle choices that are known to increase your risk of developing ED: